Whenever I publish 100 episodes, I always have an extra special guest on the show. And today, I have my Mom, Janice Chou, on the show.

 SellersSummit.com – The ultimate ecommerce learning conference!
 Unlike other events that focus on inspirational stories and high level BS, the Sellers Summit is a curriculum based conference where you will leave with practical and actionable strategies specifically for an ecommerce business.
 Click here and get your ticket now before it sells out.

 But before we begin I want to give a quick shout-out to Privy who’s a sponsor of the show.
-Privy is a tool that I use to build my email list for both my blog and my online store and right now I’m using Privy Display a cool Wheel of Fortune pop-up basically user gives your email for a chance to win valuable prizes in our store and customers love the gamification aspect of this and when implemented this form email signups increased by a hundred thirty one percent.
-Now, you can also use Privy to reduce car abandoned with cart saver pop-ups and abandoned cart email sequences as well one super low price that is much cheaper than using a full-blown email marketing solution.
-So bottom line Privy allows me to turn visitors into email subscribers and recover lost sales so head on over to privy.com/steve and try it for free if you decide you need to the more advanced features use coupon code MWQHJ for fifteen percent off once again that’s privy.com/steve.
+Privy is a tool that I use to build my email list for both my blog and my online store and right now I’m using Privy Display a cool Wheel of Fortune pop-up basically user gives their email for a chance to win valuable prizes in our store and customers love the gamification aspect of this and when I implemented this form email signups increased by a hundred thirty one percent Privy also offers a low-cost email solution for e-commerce Merchants.
+So if all you need are the basic email autoresponder sequences, like abandoned cart went back campaigns pre and post purchase flows.
+Then Privy might be an ideal solution for you.
+So bottom line, Privy allows you to turn the visitors into email subscribers and recover lost sales.
+So head on over to privy.com/steve and try it for free if you decide you need to the more advanced features use coupon code MWQHJ for fifteen percent off once again that’s privy.com/steve.

 Intro: Welcome to the My Wife Quit Her Job Podcast.
 We will teach you how to create a business that suits your lifestyle so can spend more time with your family focus on doing the things that you love.
 Here’s your host Steve Chou.